perusio/drush-cache-warmer/README.md

 is fresh according to a given criteria.

-As example consider that we want to hit the lastest 300 nodes in the `http://example.com` and also the URIs listed in *hub pages* specified in the `hub_pages.txt` site in **single threaded** mode.
+As example consider that we want to hit the lastest 300 nodes in the `http://example.com` site plus the URIs listed in *hub pages* file `hub_pages.txt` site in **single threaded** mode.

     drush cache-warmer --latest-n=300 --hub-pages-file=hub_pages.txt http://example.com

-If instead we wanted all the nodes updated in the last 2 days we do:
+If instead we wanted to hit the URIs for all the nodes updated in the last 2 days we do:

     drush cache-warmer --updated-last='-2 days' --hub-pages-file=hub_pages.txt http://example.com